-Ewa Wolak’s recent engagements include Erda in Das Rheingold and Siegfried, Schwertleite in Die Walküre, Ulrica in Un ballo in maschera at Deutsche Oper Berlin, Finnish National Opera and Malmö Opera, 3rd Lady in Die Zauberflöte at Théatre Capitole of Toulouse and Dalila in Samson et Dalila at Staatstheater Karlsruhe, where she sings as resident soloist.
+Ewa Wolak’s recent engagements include Erda in Das Rheingold and Siegfried, Schwertleite in Die Walküre, Ulrica in Un ballo in maschera at Deutsche Oper Berlin, Finnish National Opera, Malmö Opera, Opéra Nationial de Lorraine Nancy and the Luxembourg Grand theatre, 3rd Lady in Die Zauberflöte at Théatre Capitole of Toulouse and Dalila in Samson et Dalila at Staatstheater Karlsruhe, where she sings as resident soloist.

 Ewa Wolak has performed many of Handel’s opera roles such as Eduige in Rodelinda, Bradamante in Alcina, Irene in Tamerlano, Carilda in Arianna in Creta, and the title roles in Amadigi and Salomon.

-Her biggest successes include the title role in Carmen, Fricka in Die Walküre and Das Rheingold, Cornelia in Giulio Cesare, La Cieca in La Gioconda, Gaea in Daphne, Olga in Eugene Onegin, Isabella in L’italiana in Algeri, Ms. Quickly in Verdi’s Falstaff, Marceline in Le nozze di Figaro, Leonora in Scarlatti’s Il Trionfo dell’onore, Constanze in Haydn’s L’isola disabitata, and Marte in Gounod’s Faust.
+Her biggest successes include the title role in Carmen, Fricka in Die Walküre and Das Rheingold, Cornelia in Giulio Cesare, La Cieca in La Gioconda, Gaea in Daphne, Olga in Eugene Onegin, Isabella in L’italiana in Algeri, Ms. Quickly in Verdi’s Falstaff, Marceline in Le nozze di Figaro, Leonora in Scarlatti’s Il Trionfo dell’onore, Constanze in Haydn’s L’isola disabitata, Marte in Gounod’s Faust and, most recently, Fidès in Meyerbeer's Le Prophète.

 As a frequent concert artist, Ewa Wolak has performed at numerous festivals all over Europe including the Händel-Festspiele of Göttingen and Karlsruhe, the Warsaw Autumn, Tyrolean Festival, Vilnius Festival, and Wratislavia Cantans.
 Wolak is often heard in concerts with the works of Krzysztof Penderecki conducted by the composer himself.